An Aging Fleet Will Prompt Changes

 The growth of our client base follows economic growth around the globe.
 Just look at the urbanization trends in China, the ASEAN countries, Russia, the “stan” countries, Mexico and South America.
 Newly created wealth in these areas creates the need for the services and security that our industry provides.
 In 10 to 20 years, Western Africa will become the next “Tiger” ASEAN region.

-—Chris Holifield, president and CEO, Elite Aviation
+— Chris Holifield, CEO and President, Elite Aviation

 The Fractionals Will Expand